 Multicultural celebrations, free concerts and movie screenings, and a variety of community events highlight the events calendar for August in Toronto.
 From wine and food festivals like the Taste of the Danforth to special education programs at the Toronto Zoo, there are plenty of events to make your summer vacation even more memorable.

-- Caribana: This Caribbean cultural festival features a parade, live music, dancing, and plenty of parties from August 2 to 6, 2018.
+- Toronto Caribbean Carnival: This Caribbean cultural festival features a parade, live music, dancing, and plenty of parties from mid-July to August 3, 2019

-- Krinos Taste of the Danforth Festival: This celebration of Toronto's multiculturalism has a special emphasis on Greek and Hellenic cuisine and culture, running from August 10 to 12, 2018.
+- Taste of the Danforth Festival: This celebration of Toronto's multiculturalism has a special emphasis on Greek and Hellenic cuisine and culture, running from August 9 to 11, 2019.